alexferl/gcloud-kubernetes-mattermost/README.md

 # gcloud-kubernetes-mattermost
-This is a basic set of resources to get Mattermost running on Google Container Engine with TLS.
+This is a basic set of resources to get [Mattermost](https://www.mattermost.org/) running on Google Container Engine with TLS.
+This guide assumes you have a working [Container Engine](https://cloud.google.com/container-engine/) cluster setup.

 1.
 Clone the repo: